Temporal-Difference estimation of dynamic discrete choice models: Conclusions

 \section{Conclusions}

-We propose a new estimator for DDC models which overcomes previous computational limitations by combining traditional CCP estimation approaches with a TD method from the Reinforcement Learning literature.
-In making use of simple matrix inversion techniques, our estimator is computationally very cheap and therefore fast.
-Unlike previous estimation methods, it is able to handle large state spaces in settings where a finite dependence property does not hold.
-This is of particular importance in settings with continuous state variables where discretization often gives rise to a very high-dimensional state space, or for the estimation of dynamic discrete games.
-At the same time, our estimator is as efficient as other approaches in simple versions of the DDC problem.
+We propose two new estimators for DDC models which overcome previous computational and statistical limitations by combining traditional CCP estimation approaches with the idea of TD learning from the RL literature.
+The first approach, linear semi-gradient, makes use of simple matrix inversion techniques, is computationally very cheap and therefore fast.
+The second approach, Approximate Value Iteration, can be easily combined with any machine learning method devised for prediction.
+Unlike previous estimation methods, our methods are able to easily handle continuous and/or high-dimensional state spaces in settings where a finite dependence property does not hold.
+This is of particular importance for the estimation of dynamic discrete games.
+We also propose a locally robust estimator to account for the non-parametric estimation in the first stage.
 We prove the statistical properties of our estimator and show that it is consistent and converges at parametric rates.
-Preliminary Monte Carlo simulations using a version of the famous \citet{Rust1987} engine replacement problem confirm these properties in practice.
+A range of Monte Carlo simulations using a dynamic firm entry problem, a dynamic firm entry game and a version of the famous \citet{Rust1987} engine replacement problem show that the proposed algorithms work well in practice.

 {}